 Professor Bell has had the privilege of supervising about 40 PhDs to completion.
 He has headed many national and international projects, including a large number of European Union projects, for example under programmes such as MAP, ESPRIT, DELTA, COST, AIM, in Information Technology since 1981.
 He established a world reputation in Computing areas including Distributed Database theory and practice and later in Artificial Intelligence topics such as automated search, reasoning and learning methods.
 Before that, following his work in industry and schools, his research produced results in basic Computing topics - in Programming Language and Compiler Design, and in Hashing and Clustering methods.

-He has authored or co-authored several hundred academic and other publications, including several books, and he has had well over four thousand citations of his work.
-One single paper has had more than 1000 citations, five others have had more than 200 citations, and four others have had more than 100 citations.
+He has authored or co-authored several hundred academic and other publications, including several books, and he has had well over six thousand citations of his work.
+One single paper has had more than 1000 citations, seven others have had more than 200 citations, and four others have had more than 100 citations.
 Many of these better cited papers were in aspects of machine learning.

 His current research interests are centred on the linking of reasoning under uncertainty, machine learning, and other artificial intelligence techniques with his earlier work.
 This involves the exploration of other aspects of computing, including aspects of agent awareness and innateness.